COMING: SUMMER 2018

 All projects are custom designed, hand-made, and glazed to order.

-This work is a return to Pelle's creative roots in functional ceramics and reflects her ongoing interest in the Utopian Idealism of the Arts and Crafts movement.
-Making functional pottery affords Pelle the satisfaction of un-alienated labor and rewarding objects of tangible functionality.
+This work is a return to Pelle's creative roots in functional ceramics and reflects her ongoing interest in the visionary social idealism of the Arts and Crafts movement.
+Making functional pottery affords Pelle the satisfaction of un-alienated labor in addition to a rewards of tangible functionality.

 MFA Thesis Exhibition, 2012

 Bethany Pelle's MFA thesis work investigates connections between material culture, intimate relationships, and larger social realities of structural inequity.
 She incorporates everyday materials into minimalist sculpture, videos, installations, and ceramics.
 By using an economy of materials in each piece––a few key elements for viewers to connect to and pull together––Pelle is able to engage nuances of human experience and desire.
 To a sensitive audience, the work is suggestively narrative and allegorical.

 Because language structures the very possibilities of what can be thought, the cultural significance of what is nameable carries incredible importance for individuals and communities.
 The title of Pelle’s MFA Thesis exhibition, Give the Cat a Name, addresses the process of naming as an investigation into representation.
 In relation to the title of the exhibition, the sculpture, Minou–the named cat–enforces this command to name and this call to political representation.
 An assemblage of materials resembling a cat pelt, enclosed in a clear plastic bag–Minou makes questions of containment, concealment, and violence visible.
 In doing so, Pelle's hope is that these questions–questions that constitute the foundations of both feminist liberation and the struggle against neoliberalism–trouble an attentive audience.